ButlerVal/Event-Ticketing-System/Readme.md

 pip install psycopg2-binary
 ```

-### Email Sending Issues
+### SendGrid Email Issues

-**Problem**: `SMTPAuthenticationError`
+**Problem**: `Unauthorized: No API key provided`

 **Solution**:
-- For Gmail, use an App Password, not your regular password
-- Enable 2FA first, then generate App Password
+- Verify `SENDGRID_API_KEY` is set in `.env`
+- Check that the API key has "Mail Send" permissions
-- Ensure SMTP_USER and SMTP_PASSWORD are correct in `.env`
+- Ensure there are no extra spaces in the API key

+**Problem**: `Sender email not verified`

+**Solution**:
+- Go to SendGrid Dashboard → Settings → Sender Authentication
+- Verify your sender email address
+- Use the exact verified email as `SENDGRID_USER`

 **Problem**: Emails not arriving

 **Solution**:
 - Check spam folder
-- Verify SMTP credentials
+- Verify sender email is verified in SendGrid
-- Test with a simple SMTP client
-- Check Gmail "Less secure apps" settings (if not using App Password)
+- Check SendGrid dashboard for delivery status
+- Ensure recipient email is valid

 ### Paystack Integration Issues

 **Problem**: `Payment initialization failed`

 **Solution**:
-- Verify PAYSTACK_SECRET_KEY in `.env`
+- Verify `PAYSTACK_SECRET_KEY` in `.env`
 - Check if using test keys (`sk_test_...`) for development
-- Ensure amount is in correct currency (Naira for Nigeria)
+- Ensure amount is positive and in correct currency
 - Check Paystack dashboard for API status

 **Problem**: `Circuit breaker is OPEN`

 **Solution**:
 - Wait 60 seconds for circuit breaker to reset
-- Check Paystack API status
+- Check Paystack API status at [status.paystack.com](https://status.paystack.com)
 - Verify network connectivity
+- Check API key validity

 ### QR Code Issues